 Design of Rule of Law Programs and Proposal Preparation (3 credits)

-Preparation of a Thesis (3 credits)
+Rule of Law Thesis Supervision and Completion (3 credits)

 Visiting Lecturer Series